Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 Student work and progress will be assessed through;

 - Projects
-	- There will be three assigned installation projects throughout the block that relate to the current topics being discussed.
+	- There will be three larger assigned projects throughout the semester that relate to the current topics being discussed.
+These are the students opportunity to synthesis creative concerns and technical concerns from multiple weeks of content into singular sonic artworks.
+- Project Presentation
+    - At least one, but more likely two, of the projects from this semester are required to be presented publicly.
+These will likely occur through course organized shows.
 - Project Documentation
-	- Each project will require project documentation, including; a demo video, written technical report, and code.
+	- Each project will require project documentation, including; a demo video, academic report describing aesthetic and technical success in relation to the larger field, and a written description.
-- Class participation via group problem solving, support, and forum discussions.
+- In-class discussions and critiques
+    - You are expected to engage with class discussions about technical and artistic issues.
+    - You are expected to engage with class discussions about outside readings, videos, and listenings.
+    - You are expected to engage in class critique days of the two projects.

 #### Projects

-We will have three projects throughout the course that are relevant to material from recent content.
+We will have three projects throughout the course that are relevant to concepts, techniques, and creative ideas from recent content.
+These are the students opportunity to synthesis creative concerns and technical concerns from multiple weeks of content into singular artworks.

 Project grades will be based primarily on the student’s ability to:

-1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement (i.e., code).
+1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement.
-2. Articulate a clear and concise perspective.
+2. Articulate a clear and concise perspective within the artwork.
 3. Present an organized artistic piece, as well as; technical report, file/program structure, and demo video.
+4. Demonstrate engagement with an iterative process of ideation → creation → presentation → assessment.
-4. Demonstrate creativity beyond the expected technical requirements.
+5. Demonstrate creativity beyond the expected technical requirements.
-5. Properly and punctually deliver all assignment files.
+6. Properly and punctually deliver all assignment files.

 **Please Note:** All Projects are required for this course.
 Failure to complete and submit a project will result in a failing grade for the course.
 There are no exceptions to this rule.
 Completion of this course requires all projects be completed.